 In Australia, an alarming number of couples struggle with infertility.
 Infertility is defined as the inability to conceive naturally after 12 months.
 As of 2017, 1 in 6 Australian couples will experience infertility.
 Of these cases, 40% of the problem rests with the male, 40% with the female, 10% with both partners and in the remaining 10% of cases the cause is unknown.
 Because of these statistics, more and more couples are looking to improve their health and boost chances of conception with Chinese medicine.

-Traditional Chinese medicine (TCM) and acupuncture have a long and established history of treating fertility and gynaecological disorders, dating back several centuries.
-Gynaecology and fertility first became a distinct discipline in the imperial court of the Song dynasty in ancient China, from the year 960 A.D.
+In Chinese medicine, gynecology and fertility first became a distinct discipline in the imperial court of the Song dynasty in ancient China, from the year 960 A.D.

-TCM and fertility acupuncture can not only address conception issues directly but also the many other health concerns that can affect fertility such as stress, gut health, menstrual irregularities and male sperm health.
-For all couples, consulting with a TCM doctor should be your first step on your journey to parenthood.
+TCM and fertility acupuncture may be used not only as an adjunct therapy to fertility treatment but also address the many other health concerns that can affect fertility such as stress, gut health, menstrual irregularities and male health.